company formation services London

 If you are planning to seek investment or sell the business

 A limited company is almost always the right structure.
 Investors and acquirers understand it, can take equity in it, and it provides a clean separation between the business and its founders.
+This is one of the key conclusions many business owners reach when carrying out a company formation comparison.
 If you are already a sole trader and planning an exit, incorporating early gives you time to build the two year ownership record that may be needed to qualify for Business Asset Disposal Relief.

 What You Need to Incorporate a Limited Company